FAQ TECHNICAL INFO AND DEFINITIONS

-Can I go to a lower speed rated tire than what came on the vehicle?
+Can I switch to a lower speed rated tire than what came on the vehicle?

 It is recommended that the replacement tire size speed rating be equal to or higher than that of the O.E. tire size speed rating.
-If a lower speed rated tire is selected, then the vehicle top speed becomes limited to that of the lower speed rating selected.
+If a lower speed-rated tire is selected, then the vehicle top speed becomes limited to that of the lower speed rating selected.
 The customer must be informed of the new speed restriction.
 It is quite common and permissible during winter driving to use a winter tire with a lesser speed rating than the O.E. tire.
-Again the customer must be informed as mentioned above.
+Still, the customer must be informed of the rating decrease.

 Can I mix radials and non-radials?

 Tires of different size designations, constructions, and stages of wear may affect vehicle handling and stability.
-For best all-around performance, it is recommended that all tires be of the same size, construction (radial,non-radial) and speed rating.
-If tires of different speed ratings are mounted on a vehicle, the same size, type and speed ratings need to be placed on the same axle, the tires with the lower speed rating will be the determining factor for permissible tire related vehicle speed.
+For best all-around performance, it is recommended that all tires be of the same size, tire type (summer, all season, winter, all terrain, directionality, etc.), construction (radial or non-radial) and speed rating.
 Never mix radial and bias-ply tires on the same axle.
 Get specific information from your Dealer.

 Can I use my summer tires in winter?

-Can you elaborate on why winter Tires have no Uniform Tire Quality Grade rating?
+Why don’t winter tires have a Uniform Tire Quality Grade rating?

-Please remember, Plus Sizing must be taken with proper care.
-When replacing tires with optional size designations, be sure to check vehicle manufacturer’s recommendations (found in owner’s manual or on door sticker).
-Interchangeability is not always possible because of difference in load ratings, tire dimensions, wheel well clearance and rim size.
+Plus sizing must be done with proper care.
+When replacing tires with optional size designations, be sure to check vehicle manufacturer’s recommendations found in the owner’s manual or on the door sticker.
+Interchangeability is not always possible because of differences in load ratings, tire dimensions, wheel well clearance and rim size.

-However, if you can provide the original equipment tire size and the tire size you wish to install, we can provide the tire specifications and differences.
+However, if you provide the original equipment tire size and the tire size you wish to install to your dealer, they can provide the tire specifications and differences.

 How do I determine if my current rim is approved for your tires?

-he rim width range is extremely important.
-This range represents proper rim widths that will assist the tire/wheel assembly in meeting its performance potential.
+The rim width range represents proper rim widths that will assist the tire/wheel assembly in meeting its performance potential.
 To achieve the best balance between ride, handling and tread wear, select a rim width in the middle of the manufacturer’s range.

 To improve cornering traction and steering response, choose a rim at or near the maximum recommended width.
 The wider the rim width, the straighter the sidewall and the quicker the steering response.
 Conversely, using a rim width at the low end of the range will cause the tire to balloon or curve out, slowing steering response.